observablehq/framework/examples/data-loaders/docs/js.md

 # JavaScript data loader examples

 Observable Framework supports [data loaders](../loaders) written in JavaScript.
-Functions used in JavaScript data loaders must be imported.
+These data loaders run in the most standard way—using `node --no-warnings=ExperimentalWarning {script-name}` for JavaScript (.js) data loaders, and `tsx {script-name}` for TypeScript (.ts) data loaders.
+To test a data loader, you can run the relevant command directly in a shell.

+Because data loaders run in this standard environment, they have to be written as standard node (or tsx) scripts.
+For instance, they have to import explicitly every library that they use.

 ## TSV